marley/fcc-calculator/README.md

 (Not required by FCC)

 - [x] Clear display if user starts entering new number after equals (instead of appending to old number)
-- [ ] Add handling for long inputs so display scrolls instead of stretching
+- [x] Add handling for long inputs so display doesn't stretch

 # Links